How to Use BMI Calculator

 Use the calculator with intent

 This tool is ideal for adults aged 20 and over who want a quick, initial assessment of their weight status.
-It benefits individuals monitoring their general health, those starting a fitness journey, or anyone curious about how their weight compares to standard health guidelines.
+It benefits individuals monitoring their general health, those starting a training plan, or anyone curious about how their weight compares to standard health guidelines.
 It's particularly useful for those seeking a baseline metric before consulting a healthcare provider.

 Interpreting Results